 How a heat pump actually works

 An air source heat pump doesn't burn anything.
 It extracts heat from outside air — even in freezing weather — and moves it into your home.
-For every 1 kWh of electricity it uses, it delivers 2.5–4 kWh of heat.
-A gas boiler tops out at around 90% efficiency; a heat pump runs at 250–400%.
+For every 1 kWh of electricity it uses, it delivers 2.5–5 kWh of heat.
+A gas boiler tops out at around 90% efficiency; a heat pump runs at a SCOP of 250–500%, averaged over the year.
 That efficiency gap is where the savings come from, especially for homes currently on oil, LPG or electric heating.

 The grant does the heavy lifting